 - Reduce exposure to ionizing radiation (occupational or medical diagnostic imaging).

 Cancer mortality can be reduced if cases are detected and treated early.
-There are two components of early detection efforts:
+There are 2 components of early detection efforts:

 The awareness of early signs and symptoms (for cancer types such as skin, cervical, breast, colorectal and oral) in order to get them diagnosed and treated at early stage.
 Early diagnosis is particularly relevant when there is no effective screening methods or – as in many low-resource settings– no screening and treatment interventions implemented.
-In absence of any early detection or screening and treatment intervention, patients are diagnosed at very late stages when curative treatment is not any more an option.
+In absence of any early detection or screening and treatment intervention, patients are diagnosed at very late stages when curative treatment is no longer an option.

-Screening is defined as the systematic application of a test in an asymptomatic in a target population.
-It aims to identify individuals with abnormalities suggestive of a specific cancer or pre-cancer and refer them promptly for treatment or when feasible for diagnosis and treatment.
+Screening aims to identify individuals with abnormalities suggestive of a specific cancer or pre-cancer and refer them promptly for treatment or when feasible for diagnosis and treatment.
 Screening programmes are especially effective for frequent cancer types for which cost-effective, affordable, acceptable and accessible screening tests are available to the majority of the population at risk.

 Examples of screening methods are: